n-studio/BetterKeyboardSDK/README.md

 ## Contribute

 The API is still in draft, feel free to open issues to make feature suggestions or any comment/criticism.

+If the keyboard extension Better Keyboard (by Solfanto) itself has a bug, feel free to report it here.

 ## Author